Y0URD34TH/Project-GLD/LuaParams.md

 ---

-### client.CleanLibraryTextureCache()
+### client.CleanLibraryTextureCache
 ```lua
 client.CleanLibraryTextureCache()
 ```
-Clears the texture cache for the game library.
+Clear the texture cache for the game library.

 **Example:**
 ```lua